 We shipped early access to Runbooks in Octopus 2019.10 and we wrote about why teams should care about them.
 We’re excited to share that Runbooks has reached release to web (RTW) status.
 This means we’ve removed the early access feature toggle and we’re proud to ship a complete solution to help teams automate their operations tasks.

 In this post

-Our first-class runbook platform automates routine maintenance and emergency operations tasks, including infrastructure provisioning, database management, and website failover and restoration.
+Our first-class Operations Runbook platform automates routine maintenance and emergency operations tasks, including infrastructure provisioning, database management, and website failover and restoration.

-Our runbooks feature is now ready for production and includes the following:
+Our Operations Runbooks feature is now ready for production and includes the following:

 - A familiar configuration process for anyone who has configured a deployment process.

 - The ability to execute runbooks directly against infrastructure on-demand or on a schedule (nightly, weekdays, once a month, etc.) as per your team’s needs.

 - Runbooks can be parameterized with prompted variables.